 Funder: Substance Abuse and Mental Health Services Administration (SAMHSA)

-This funding opportunity supports Congressionally Directed Spending (CDS) Projects identified in the FY 2026 Consolidated Appropriations Act and administered by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The program aims to advance mental health treatment, substance use prevention, and behavioral health services across the nation by providing targeted support to organizations and projects specifically named by Congress.
-Projects must align with SAMHSA’s strategic priorities—such as preventing substance misuse, expanding crisis intervention, and improving access to evidence-based care—and comply with all statutory and policy requirements.
+This funding opportunity supports Congressionally Directed Spending (CDS) projects as specified in the FY 2026 Consolidated Appropriations Act.
+Administered by the Substance Abuse and Mental Health Services Administration (SAMHSA), the program provides resources to organizations identified by Congress to advance behavioral health, substance use prevention, treatment, and recovery services.
+Projects are intended to align with SAMHSA's strategic priorities, including addressing serious mental illness, expanding crisis intervention, and improving access to evidence-based care.
+Funding is non-competitive and strictly limited to the organizations listed in the Joint Explanatory Statement of the Act.